Tyquan/training/AI/book/ch2/2-2/youtube.md

 > An important thing to note is that these are environment states, not agent states.

-> The agent perceives these and uses its actuatuaters after deciding if it should do so based on the contents of these environment states.
+> The agent perceives and uses its actuatuaters after deciding if it should do so based on the contents of these environment states.

 > If we were to judge success based on agent states and not environment states, then an agent can achieve perfect rationality easily by telling itself that it has performed well even if the environment is still messey.

 > An agent cannot judge its own success.
 Instead the environment state will let a agent know when it has performed well.

-> There is no fixed performance measure for all agents and A developer must develop one for his or hers own circumstances.
+> There is no fixed performance measure for all agents and you the developer must develop one for your own circumstances.

 > Lets look at the Vacuum cleaner example again from the last video.